OTBProject/OTBDocs/docs/chat-guide.md

 ### Restrictions on Commands (and How to Use Flags)

 You may be wondering at this point how you can make it so that only a moderator can run a command.
 Or maybe also subscribers?
-I will discuss how asign a minimum user level to run a command here, though descriptions of all of the user levels will come a bit later.
+I will discuss how asign a minimum user level to run a command here; you can find more information about user levels and their descriptions [here](tutorial-user-levels.html).

 There are two ways in which you can restrict how a command is run, and both are specified using flags in the `!command add` or `!command set` commands (or in any equivalent commands such as `!setcom`).